 |MEC6414 - Engineering Marketable Solutions: Make a Change! - 10 credits||

-Essential to the module is the concept that the students work in teams to find solutions to a real problem provided by a real customer, Typically the customer will be a member or members of the community i.e children with disabilities, terminally ill people, etc. The challenge is for the student teams to identify a technical solution to the customer problem (making their lives easier or better) and then develop a business proposition from this.
-Students are supported by external contributors from a great range of disciplines including business angels, bankers, marketeers, business advisors, manufacturers, etc. At the end of the course, teams pitch their ideas to an invited audience and judges from a mixed background ( technical, commercial and legal).
+Essential to the module is the concept that the students work in teams to find solutions to a real problem provided by a real customer.
+Typically, the customer will be a member or members of the community i.e. children with disabilities, terminally ill people, etc. The challenge is for the student teams to identify a technical solution to the customer problem (making their lives easier or better) and then develop a marketable proposition from this included in a business plan.
+Students are supported by external contributors from a great range of disciplines including business angels, bankers, marketeers, business advisors, manufacturers, etc. At the end of the course, teams pitch their ideas to an invited audience and judges from a mixed background (technical, commercial and legal).
 Prizes are then awarded to the best presentations.

 Students will take 40 credits from this group during semester 1 and 2.